 Instapage offers more customization options than Leadpages, making it a better choice if you prefer to have more control over your landing page’s look and feel.
 Although it’s slightly slower than Leadpages due to the extra features, both tools run very smoothly.

 For $25 per month, you can create an unlimited number of landing pages and lead generation pop-ups.
 Leadpages Standard also includes WordPress publishing and email-based support.
+Carefully consider whether the feature set of this inexpensive package meets your needs.

 At $29 per month, Instapage is ever so slightly more expensive than Leadpages.
 The $29 per month plan allows for an unlimited number of landing pages, visitors and domains.
 There is no limit on the amount of traffic you can send to Instapage, making it great for PPC campaigns.